Understanding ADHD in Children

-Children and adults with ADHD have some similar and some dissimilar symptoms.
-Those symptoms also depend upon the type of ADHD which the individual experiences.
-There is a type in which the person has more hyperactivity, another where the individual is inattentive and a third where the person has a mixture of both.
+Children and adults with Attention Deficit Hyperactivity Disorder have similar and different symptoms.
+These symptoms depend on the type of ADHD the person has.
+There is a type where the person is mostly hyperactive, another type where they are inattentive, and a third type with a mixture of both.

 RESOURCES

-KidsHealth: What is ADHD
+KidsHealth: What is Attention Deficit Hyperactivity Disorder

 American Academy of Child and Adolescent Psychiatry: What is ADHD